-However, there are several other features of the debt management process that are excluded from the model, but which are important elements of the UK Government's debt management strategy.
-For example, issuance in the model is not motivated by the need to build up benchmark bonds in order to secure a benchmark premium and thereby lower the long-run cost of funding for the Government.
+These fixed issuance strategies do not take account of several features of the debt management process which are important elements of the UK Government's debt management strategy.
+For example, issuance strategies in the model are not motivated by the need to build up benchmark bonds in order to secure a benchmark premium and thereby lower the long-run cost of funding for the Government.

-For illustration, four issuance strategies with varying shares of short, medium and long maturity nominal bonds only are firstly compared.
+For illustration, we firstly compare four issuance strategies with varying shares of short, medium and long maturities nominal bonds only.
 The purpose of this exercise is to highlight how changes to the maturity structure of conventional issuance strategies affect the cost-risk trade-off faced by the Government, under the assumed conditions of the simulation model.
-The composition of the four conventional issuance strategies is as follows:
+The composition of these four conventional issuance strategies is as follows:

-- Strategy 1 is made up of 17.5 percent of 1-year bonds, 17.5 percent of 5year bonds, 30 percent of 10-year bonds and 35 percent of 30-year bonds. - Strategy 2 is composed of 35 percent of 5-year bonds, 30 percent of 10year bonds and 35 percent of 30-year bonds. - Strategy 3 is composed of 50 percent of 10-year bonds and 50 percent of 30-year bonds. - Strategy 4 comprises only 30-year bonds.
+- Strategy 1 is made up of 17.5 percent of 1-year nominal bonds, 17.5 percent of 5-year nominal bonds, 30 percent of 10-year nominal bonds and 35 percent of 30-year nominal bonds. - Strategy 2 is composed of 35 percent of 5-year nominal bonds, 30 percent of 10-year nominal bonds and 35 percent of 30-year nominal bonds. - Strategy 3 is composed of 50 percent of 10-year nominal bonds and 50 percent of 30-year nominal bonds. - Strategy 4 comprises only 30-year nominal bonds.

-Table 12 summarises the composition of the four issuance strategies.
+Table 3 summarises the composition of the four issuance strategies.

-Table 12 Composition of issuance strategies (in percentages)
+Table 3: Composition of issuance strategies (in %)

-1-year nominal bond 5-year nominal bond 10-year nominal bond 30-year nominal bond
+1-year nominal bond 5-year nominal bond 10-year nominal bond 30-year nominal bond Strategy Strategy 1 Strategy 2 Strategy 3 Strategy 4 17.5 17.5 35 30 30 50 35 35 50 100

-Strategy

-Strategy 1 17.5 17.5 30.0 35.0

-Strategy 2 35.0 30.0 35.0

-Strategy 3 50.0 50.0

-Strategy 4 100.0